utah-cs3550-fa24/assignments/hw5.md

 view them (like TAs).
 In your `show_upload` controller, repeat the two checks above---that the file extension is `.pdf` and that the file contains `%PDF-` as its first five bytes---before showing it to the user.
+(You might want to put these checks in an `is_pdf` function.)
 The dummy files aren't PDFs, so you can test those.
 The reason we're doing these tests twice (once on upload and once when viewing) is so that, if we ever add more checks, they'll apply retroactively to already-uploaded files.
 Raise an `Http404` error if any of these tests fail.
 (You can import it from `django.http`.)